About QUADOA® Optical CAD

 Real World Tolerance Analysis

-No matter how good an optical design is on paper, the real world performance is always limited by the tolerances of the optical and mechanical components.
-Therefore, for the design of any optical system a realistic tolerance analysis is of great importance.
-It not only allows to estimate the as build performance but also makes it possible to optimize the system in a way that is more resilient against deviations from the nominal design.
-Quadoa®'s high level hierarchical structure allows to set up the mechanical dependencies of the elements and assemblies in the model in perfect analogy to the real world.
-This leads to more realistic tolerance results, especially with complex optical systems, without the risk of inconsistencies e.g. if double passes through lenses or sub-assemblies are included.
-Furthermore, the intuitive specification of tolerances for any object helps to prevent errors and makes the systems easier to maintain.
+No matter how well an optical system is designed on paper, its real-world performance is always influenced by the tolerances of both optical and mechanical components.
+That's why a realistic tolerance analysis is essential during the design process.
+It not only helps estimate the as-built performance, but also allows optimization of the system to be more resilient against deviations from the nominal design.
+QUADOA®'s high-level hierarchical structure enables accurate modeling of mechanical dependencies between elements and assemblies - closely mirroring real-world setups.
+This results in more realistic and reliable tolerance analyses, especially for complex optical systems, without the risk of inconsistencies - such as those caused by double passes through lenses or nested sub-assemblies.
+Additionally, the intuitive tolerance specification for any object helps prevent errors and improves long-term model maintainability.

-Realistic tolerance analysis with mechanical dependencies.
+Realistic tolerance analysis with full mechanical dependency modeling.

-Simultaneously tolerance systems during the design process.
+Simultaneous tolerance evaluation during the design process.

-Tolerancing workbench for analysis of real world performance.
+Tolerancing workbench for analyzing real-world system performance.

-Realistic tolerance analysis in the optical lens design and simulation software Quadoa Optical CAD
+Realistic tolerance analysis in the optical lens design and simulation software QUADOA Optical CAD

 Real World Tolerance Analysis leads to more realistic tolerance results.